reicraftscodes/uas-lifecycle-management-frontend/README.md

 1. Open the project in intellij.
 2. Click the terminal at the bottom left, or you can simply press ALT+12 to open the terminal

-### Step 4: Build the frontend Server
+### Step 4: Buind and Run the frontend Server
-To Install dependencies and start project, from the terminal type the following.
+To Install dependencies and run project, from the terminal type the following.

 ```bash
 npm install "&&" npm start
 ```

-Run the end to end test
+Run the cypress end-to-end test.

 ```bash
 npm run cypress:open